menacit/practical_cryptography_course/00-course_intro.md

 Thanks to [Yubico](https://www.yubico.com/) for providing YubiKeys to in-class students for labs!

-Thanks to [Mullvad VPN](https://mullvad.net/) for providing voucher codes a lab rewards.
+Thanks to [Mullvad VPN](https://mullvad.net/) for providing voucher codes as lab rewards.

 Hats off to all FOSS developers and free culture contributors making it possible.